andrew/ultimate-awesome/README.md

 - [awesome-kurds](https://github.com/DevelopersTree/awesome-kurds) - A curated list of awesome Kurds.
 - [awesome-software-analytics](https://github.com/feststelltaste/awesome-software-analytics) - Curated list of awesome resources and links about Software Analytics.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
-- [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.
 - [documentaries](https://github.com/learn-anything/documentaries) - Awesome Documentaries.
 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.